 To perform this task, you must have a connection with a Tivoli Workload Scheduler engine up and running.
 You must also be connected to the database where the object definitions are stored.

-To manage objects in the database, open the Workload Designer window from the
+To manage objects in the database, open the Workload Designer window from the navigation bar by clicking Workload Definitions.

-Administration >Workload Design>Manage
+Administration > Workload Design > Manage

 Adding a dependency

 To add a dependency, from the Workload Designer, perform the following steps: